UK, France, Belgium: Travel strikes planned for April and May

 While there is no national train strike planned in the UK, various localised action is planned for April.

-London Underground workers will walk out on 26 April with last minute station closures possible, and disruption continuing into Saturday morning.
-An overtime ban from 29 April to 5 May could cause further station closures.
+London Underground workers have called an overtime ban from 29 April to 5 May that could cause station closures.

 Impacted services include Avanti West Coast, Chiltern Railways, CrossCountry, East Midlands Railway, Great Western Railway and West Midlands Trains.